n00bzorz/DashDropdown/README.md

 Wanted a drop down menu for my dashboard so I used chat GPT to create this query and a css snippet to style it.
 I’m sure the query could be simplified or there is a better way to do this but it works and links to the pages AND it’s all updated automatically.

-r/ObsidianMD - dynamic dropdown menu for dashboards.
-Outputs these detail/summary dropdowns that then have nested tables with clickable links. (the columns are bit generated.)

 **DataviewJS Query**

 ```dataviewJS